rtansf/cubify/README.md

 The reference name of the second aggregated cube is simply 'CustomerState'.
 To get the cube rows for this cube:

     agg2CubeRows = cubify.getAggregatedCubeRows(cubeSet, 'CustomerState')

+To get all aggregated rows, pass in  'ALL' as the second argument:

+    aggRows = cubify.getAggregatedCubeRows(cubeSet, 'ALL')

 We can export the aggreated cubes by calling the exportAggregateCubeToCsv method like so.